xLightsSequencer/xLights/README.txt

    -- bug (dkulp)  Prevent FPP instances with duplicate hostname from being added
                    to the controller list with same name.
-   -- bug (dkulp)  KulpLights F8-B's are mixing up ID's for the "No Serial" and "4 Serial" cases -- bug (keith)  Auto remote smart controller settings from models on controllers that dont support them in visualiser -- bug (keith)  Fix model group centre displays in wrong place -- bug (keith)  Fix setting start channel on model does not blank controller name -- bug (keith)  Fix eyeballs dont work on timing tracks in master view in display elements -- bug (keith)  Display polyline points in same coordinate system as other models -- bug (keith)  Fix renaming a model on sequence load removes the target model from all views -- bug (keith)  Fix a crash in text effect when % is entered
+   -- bug (dkulp)  KulpLights F8-B's are mixing up ID's for the "No Serial" and "4 Serial" cases -- bug (keith)  Auto remote smart controller settings from models on controllers that don't support them in visualiser -- bug (keith)  Fix model group centre displays in wrong place -- bug (keith)  Fix setting start channel on model does not blank controller name -- bug (keith)  Fix eyeballs don't work on timing tracks in master view in display elements -- bug (keith)  Display polyline points in same coordinate system as other models -- bug (keith)  Fix renaming a model on sequence load removes the target model from all views -- bug (keith)  Fix a crash in text effect when % is entered